How to Make Sausage

 - Before stuffing the sausage into casings, cook a little of the seasoned sausage in a small frying pan to test the flavor.
 Adjust the seasoning if necessary and repeat until seasoned to taste.

 - If not stuffing, either make into patties by hand or with a patty maker or store in a meat storage bag to use as loose meat in recipes such as lasagna or anything requiring ground beef.
-Ground sausage meat certainly adds more flavour to a recipe instead of plain ground beef!
+Ground sausage meat certainly adds more flavor to a recipe instead of plain ground beef!

 - Now you are ready to stuff the seasoned meat into the casings using a sausage stuffer.
 With a paper towel soaked with a little vegetable oil, coat the stuffer horn with oil.
 This makes putting on and taking off the casings easier.